Rossen Gergov

 Latest Releases

-Other highlights include his debut with the Scottish Chamber Orchestra with soloist Tasmin Little, a ballet production of Stravinsky’s Rite of Spring with the Sofia Ballet, and returns to Tokyo New City Orchestra, ORF RSO Symphony Orchestra Vienna, Odense Symphony Orchestra, the Paderewski State Philharmonic Orchestra, Poland, and to Teatro Comunale Bolzano, where he conducted semi-staged concert performances of the contemporary opera Alice by Matteo Franceschini.
+Past seasons have included performances with the Scottish Chamber Orchestra with soloist Tasmin Little, a ballet production of Stravinsky’s Rite of Spring with the Sofia Ballet, and returns to Tokyo New City Orchestra, ORF RSO Symphony Orchestra Vienna, Odense Symphony Orchestra, the Paderewski State Philharmonic Orchestra, and to Teatro Comunale Bolzano, where he conducted semi-staged concert performances of the contemporary opera Alice by Matteo Franceschini.